lukasschwab/nilinterface/README.md

 ### From source

 1. Clone this repository
-2. Build the binary: `go build -o nilinterface`
+2. Build the binary: `go build cmd/nilinterface.go`
 3. Do with it what you will

 ## Examples